DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-07-application-polebalancing.md

 2. **Version control**: The idea of version control is to keep track of all changes you make throughout the project so that you can always trace back to an earlier version of your project.
-It also makes it much easier for collaboration, e.g., by automatically merging together different versions of the same document produced by members of a team. **Git** is arguably the most popular version control package out there right now.
+It also make collaboration more seamless, e.g., by automatically merging together different versions of the same document produced by members of a team. **Git** is arguably the most popular version control package out there right now.
 Once you install git, you can ask it to track